rkalendar/PCRpanel/README.md

 ### Optimising Primer Parameters

 - **Narrow Tm range** (e.g., 60–62 °C) ensures uniform annealing across all primers in a multiplex pool.
-Widen to 58–65 °C only if no primers are found.
+Widen to 60–64 °C only if no primers are found.
 - **Enforce `3end=w`** (default) for standard panels.
 Use `3end=s` (GC clamp) for GC-rich targets where strong 3′ binding is needed.
 - **Start with default `minLC=80`**.
-Lower to 70 only for AT-rich or repetitive genomes (e.g., *Plasmodium*, AT > 80%).
+This option is not necessary for control; the software automatically chooses the best primers from the possible ones according to this criterion.

 ### Reference Genome Checks

 Using `genome_path` adds a specificity screen that catches off-target amplification from gene families, pseudogenes, and segmental duplications.
-This is strongly recommended for clinical panels, but can be skipped for rapid prototyping or when no reference is available.
+This is optional, but recommended for clinical panels, but can be skipped for rapid prototyping or when no reference is available.

 ### Handling Large Gene Panels